 The rapid advances in so-called large language models (LLMs) -- i.e., models with billions or even trillions of parameters -- have opened a new era in which generative AI models can write engaging text, paint photorealistic images and even create somewhat entertaining sitcoms on the fly.
 Moreover, innovations in multimodal AI enable teams to generate content across multiple types of media, including text, graphics and video.
 This is the basis for tools like Dall-E that automatically create images from a text description or generate text captions from images.

 These breakthroughs notwithstanding, we are still in the early days of using generative AI to create readable text and photorealistic stylized graphics.
 Early implementations have had issues with accuracy and bias, as well as being prone to hallucinations and spitting back weird answers.
 Still, progress thus far indicates that the inherent capabilities of this type of AI could fundamentally change business.
 Going forward, this technology could help write code, design new drugs, develop products, redesign business processes and transform supply chains.

 Generative AI starts with a prompt that could be in the form of a text, an image, a video, a design, musical notes, or any input that the AI system can process.
 Various AI algorithms then return new content in response to the prompt.
 Content can include essays, solutions to problems, or realistic fakes created from pictures or audio of a person.

-Early versions of generative AI required submitting data via an API or a complicated process.
+Early versions of generative AI required submitting data via an API or an otherwise complicated process.
 Developers had to familiarize themselves with special tools and write applications using languages such as Python.

 Now, pioneers in generative AI are developing better user experiences that let you describe a request in plain language.
 After an initial response, you can also customize the results with feedback about the style, tone and other elements you want the generated content to reflect.